How To Get a Police Report After a Car Accident in Louisville, KY

 The report can also be made accessible to a news-gathering organization, though there are strict processes in place to ensure that all personal information is redacted or removed from the report prior to distributing it to the organization.
 This is done to keep the identities of those involved in the accident confidential.

-If you’ve been injured in a car accident, contact Hughes & Coleman today.
-Our legal team can help obtain a copy of your car accident report on your behalf, and can help ensure that you receive the most money possible.
+If you’ve been injured in a car accident, contact a Louisville car accident lawyer from Hughes & Coleman today.
+Our legal team can assist you in obtaining a copy of your car accident report and help ensure that you receive the maximum compensation possible.

-We offer free case evaluations, and if we don’t obtain a settlement or victory on your behalf, we don’t get paid.
+Call us today at 800-800-4600 or schedule your free case evaluation here.
+If we don’t obtain a settlement or victory on your behalf, we don’t get paid.